taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 #### Installing on servers with no control panel

-This module is integrated into httpd Apache rpm provided by Cloudlinux OS Shared by default.
+This module is integrated into httpd Apache rpm provided by Cloudlinux OS by default.

 If you are using an alternative Apache - [httpd24](https://www.cloudlinux.com/cloudlinux-os-blog/entry/httpd24-updated-for-cloudlinux-6), nothing has to be done as this module is also integrated into httpd24-httpd Apache rpm provided by Cloudlinux by default.